 (define f (new frame% [label "Simple Edit"] [width 200] [height 200])) (define c (new editor-canvas% [parent f])) (define t (new text%)) (send c set-editor t) (send f show #t)

-Now, the standard cut and paste operations work, and the user can even set font styles.
+Now, the standard cut-and-paste operations work and so does undo, and the user can even set font styles.
+The editor is created with no undo history stack, set-max-undo-history is used to set a non-zero stack, so undo operations can be recorded.
 The user can also insert an embedded editor by selecting Insert Text from the Edit menu; after selecting the menu item, a box appears in the editor with the caret inside.
 Typing with the caret in the box stretches the box as text is added, and font operations apply wherever the caret is active.
 Text on the outside of the box is rearranged as the box changes sizes.
 Note that the box itself can be copied and pasted.

 The content of an editor is made up of snips.
 An embedded editor is a single snip from the embedding editor’s point-of-view.
 To encode immediate text, a snip can be a single character, but more often a snip is a sequence of adjacent characters on the same line.
 The find-snip method extracts a snip from a text editor: